clear-code/lua-web-driver/docs/reference/elementset.md

 ### `texts() -> {elements[1].text(), elements[2].text(), ...}` {#texts}

-It returns text elements of the myself as a table.
+It returns text of the myself as a table.

 Example: